Top 10 things to do in Reykjavík

 Make like the locals and spend a morning, afternoon, or evening relaxing and socialising at one of Reykjavík’s excellent swimming pools.
 Icelandic public pools are first-rate with an assortment of hot tubs, steam rooms, saunas, and even water slides for the young at heart.
 Laugardalslaug is the largest pool in Reykjavík and located a short walk from Hotel Reykjavík Grand, while Vesturbæjarlaug, repeatedly voted ‘Iceland’s best pool’ by locals, is just a 10-minute drive or 30-minute walk from Fosshotels Baron and Lind.

-10. Climb the tower of Hallgrímskirkja
+10. Touch the Clouds at Hallgrímskirkja

 The Lutheran parish church Hallgrímskirkja is one of the most iconic landmarks of Reykjavík – its unique spire can be spotted from almost anywhere in the city.
-Designed by the late Guðjón Samúelsson in 1937, who found inspiration in the fascinating shapes created by molten lava as it cooled into basalt rock, this visual spectacular is also the largest church in Iceland at 74.5m high.
+Designed by the late Guðjón Samúelsson in 1937, who found inspiration in the fascinating shapes created by molten lava as it cooled into basalt rock, this visual spectacular is also the largest church in Iceland at 74.5m (244 ft) high.
 Visitors can take an elevator up into the spire to admire the views but to reach the highest platform, you’ll need to climb the last 30 steps.

 Ready to take on the capital of Iceland?
 If your itinerary is ready, you’ll need somewhere to rest and relax between activities!
 Browse our selection of fantastic hotel locations in the capital for a tantalising stay.